Sup2point0/Assort/kenzokinetics/compounds/readme.md

-# Compounds
+# Structures

 Distinctive entities comprised of various interconnected structures and components.

-Compounds are classyzed as *microstructures*, which have no core, and *macrostructures*, which do.
-Only sufficiently large compounds require a core.
+They are classyzen as *microstructures*, which have no core, and *macrostructures*, which do.
+Only sufficiently large structures require a core.

 <table>
   <tr>